-AdaptyvBio required a new visual identity and webpage.
+AdaptyvBio were also looking for a new visual identity.
 They wanted to keep the logo but update stylistics for visuals.
-The special request was to integrate into the new stylistics mesh-like looking graphic elements to pay homage to the computational methods they use.
+The individual request was to integrate into the new stylistics mesh-like looking graphic elements to pay homage to the computational methods they use.

 We started with references and mood boards to accurately define what they would like to have.
 The AdaptyvBio team wanted a clean and bright solution, so we agreed on light stylistics with vibrant colours.
 As the next step, I looked at what types of visuals they normally use.